willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 });
 ```

 This is just one of several unit testing formats for your application.
-With this we finish our first project with unit tests based on our possible scenarios, but if you want to download or fork the final code, access the [build checker project repository in Github](https://github.com/willmendesneto/build-checker).
+With this, we finish our first project with unit tests based on our possible scenarios, but if you want to download or fork the final code, access the [build checker project repository in Github](https://github.com/willmendesneto/build-checker).
 Let's go to our next project with Nodebot and Johnny-five?